Apply Online

 The Weekly Endocrinology Division Academic Meeting

 Every Thursday afternoon there is an Academic Meeting attended by all members of the division.
-These meetings can be devoted to journal club, interesting or difficult cases (plus a review of the progress of the fellows’ quality improvement projects and scholarly activity), discussion of question from the Endocrine Society Self-Assessment Program, presentations from outside speakers, review of interesting thyroid, adrenal, and pituitary images with a radiologist, and formal presentations of reviews of the literature on various topics by the fellows (roughly every other month for each fellow).
+These meetings can be devoted to didactic lecture, journal club, interesting or difficult cases (plus a review of the progress of the fellows’ quality improvement projects and scholarly activity), grand round, presentations from outside speakers, review of interesting thyroid, adrenal, and pituitary images with a radiologist, and formal presentations of reviews of the literature on various topics by the fellows.

 The Didactic Lecture Schedule

+As noted above, a didactic lecture is held on Thursdays to discuss a topic in endocrinology.
+Please remove ( Once every two weeks the fellows and a faculty member meet).
 There is also a didactic lecture schedule.
-Once every two weeks the fellows and a faculty member meet to discuss a topic in endocrinology.
 There is a rolling two-year schedule for these conferences.
 They may be PowerPoint presentations or discussions revolving around selected articles from the literature.
 The most recent two-year schedule involved didactic teaching on the following topics:

 • Outpatient Management of Diabetes (2 Sessions)